Health Leave

 Length of leave

-The duration of the leave will depend upon the time you need for treatment and/or recovery, along with the resolution of any academic conditions determined by your graduate program.
+The duration of the leave will depend upon the time a student needs to attend to their health condition, along with the resolution of any academic conditions determined by their graduate program.
+The Graduate School approves health leave of absence status at increments of 12 months with a possible annual renewal for up to four years total.

 Time to degree